BGCG/project1/README.md

 ### **Key testing points** ###

-* I have tested this site works on Google Chrome, Microsoft Edge and Firefox.
+* I have tested this site works on Google Chrome, Microsoft Edge, Safari and Firefox.

 * I have confirmed that the site is responsive to multiple screen widths using the devtools device toolbar.